carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 Regarding the pipeline, we can see some points where it could be improved:

  - **Framerate**.
-This pipeline can obviously not run in real time, so it's a bit weak point that should be improved.
+This pipeline can obviously not run in real time (around 2.6 sec/frame), so it's a bit weak point that should be improved.
 In my opinion, sliding window approaches cannot be applied to real-time systems because they just take too much time, no matter which classifier is used.
-As said before, a YOLO or SSD network would provide a much better performance.
+As said before, a YOLO or SSD network would provide a much better performance from a computational point of view.

  - **Vehicle tracking**.
 The vehicle tracking would be smoother if more advanced techniques such as the Kalman Filter were used.